Abhi1coder/desktop-assistant/README.md

 # desktop-assistant
-The code is in sub branch
+The code is in sub branch named my-new-branch